SublimeZero/RPGMZ_eng-translation/README.md

-# RPG Tsukūru MZ Unofficial JavaScript Reference
+# RPG Maker MZ Unofficial JavaScript Reference

-Games created with the casual game development environment "RPG Tsukūru MZ" developed by Gotcha Gotcha Games run on JavaScript.
+Games created with the casual game development environment "RPG Maker MZ" developed by Gotcha Gotcha Games run on JavaScript.

 This is an unofficial reference for the JavaScript that powers those games.
 I, "Tonbi@[Tobi Island Workshop](http://tonbi.jp/)", have created and shared this personally.

 Please use it as a reference when using the [Script] command during game development or as a companion for creating game extension plugins.<br />
-When explaining JavaScript for "RPG Tsukūru MZ", feel free to link to individual pages from various social media or blogs.
+When explaining JavaScript for "RPG Maker MZ", feel free to link to individual pages from various social media or blogs.

 By the way, plugins are also published at the [RPG Tsukūru MZ Plugin Repository](https://github.com/tonbijp/RPGMakerMZ/).<br />
 There is also an [RPGMV-CoreScript-Reference](https://katai5plate.github.io/RPGMV-CoreScript-Reference/) (the MV version of the reference).